Foot drop is a muscular weakness or paralysis that makes it difficult to lift the front part of your foot and toes.

 It's also sometimes called drop foot, and can cause you to drag your foot on the ground when you walk.

 Foot drop is a sign of an underlying problem rather than a condition itself.
 This could be muscular, caused by nerve damage in the leg, or the result of a brain or spinal injury.

 Foot drop usually only affects one foot, but both feet may be affected, depending on the cause.
 It can be temporary or permanent.

 What causes foot drop?

-Foot drop is caused by weakness or paralysis of the muscles that lift the front part of your foot.
-This can be the result of a number of underlying problems, which are described below.
+Foot drop is the result of weakness or paralysis of the muscles that lift the front part of your foot.
+This can be caused by a number of underlying problems, which are described below.

 Muscular dystrophy is a group of inherited genetic conditions that cause gradual muscle weakness and can sometimes lead to foot drop.

-Foot drop can also be linked to other muscle wasting conditions, such as spinal muscular atrophy or motor neurone disease.
+Foot drop can also be caused by other muscle wasting conditions, such as spinal muscular atrophy or motor neurone disease.

 Peripheral nerve problems or neuropathy

 Foot drop is often caused by compression (squashing) of the nerve that controls the muscles that lift the foot.